 The Bipartisan Infrastructure Law, signed by the President on November 15, 2021, creates a historic investment in our nation’s aging infrastructure.
-The Bipartisan Infrastructure Law will create an estimated 800,000 good-paying construction jobs that will expand the middle class, revitalize our nation’s transportation, communications and utilities systems and build a more resilient, reliable, and environmentally sound future.
+The Bipartisan Infrastructure Law will create an estimated 800,000 good-paying jobs that will expand the middle class, revitalize our nation’s transportation, communications and utilities systems and build a more resilient, reliable, and environmentally sound future.

 Infrastructure Projects Include Davis-Bacon Act Protections

 Most of the construction projects funded or assisted through the Bipartisan Infrastructure Law will be subject to Davis-Bacon prevailing wage labor standards, and construction workers on these projects must be paid at least the locally prevailing wage and fringe benefits for the work they perform.
 This ensures that responsible contractors can compete for federally-funded or assisted construction contracts, and that the workers who will build our communities, ensure our safety, and improve our infrastructure receive fair wages.

 Projects that are subject to Davis-Bacon labor standards include:

 - Includes Surface Transportation Reauthorization Act and Surface Transportation Investment Act funding